The Must-have Keto Instant Pot Cookbooks (for 2022)

-She starts out the book sharing her story about how food changed her life.
+She starts the book by sharing her story about how food changed her life.

-She talks a little about keto ingredients and share tips to use your instant pot for maximum effect.
+She talks a little about keto ingredients and shares tips for using your instant pot for maximum effect.

-The recipe book includes 130 delicious recipes that ranges from breakfasts, appetizers and sides, soups, main courses, desserts and drinks.
+The recipe book includes 130 delicious recipes from breakfasts, appetizers, sides, soups, main courses, desserts, and drinks.

-And of course if you want to check out her book for yourself, just click on the image of the book.
+And, of course, if you want to check out her book for yourself, click on the image of the book.

 Keto Instant Pot Cookbook: